Terawatt-Industries/print3r/README.md

+# Print3r
+The Print3r(c) software suite from Terawatt Industries provides robust 3D printing tools.
+Currently this repository contains the source code for the Print3r Slicing Server.
+It does not contain the source code for Print3r for Android (http://print3r.terawattindustries.com).

 # Print3r Slicing Server

-Print3r is a server which provides 3D object STL -> GCODE translation, also known as "slicing".
+Print3r Slicing Server is a server which provides 3D object STL -> GCODE translation, also known as "slicing".
 Print3r runs on any OS that supports Java such as Linux, OS X, and Windows.

 Print3r provides a server with a drag-and-drop feature for STL file slicing.
 To use it:
 - Install and configure the PrintSkinny server on a machine on a (trusted) network